No Platform: Controversies

-In February 2010, the NUS was heavily criticised after two of its officers forced a proposed debate on multiculturalism at the University of Durham to be cancelled.
+In February 2010, two NUS officers forced the cancellation of a proposed debate on multiculturalism which was scheduled to include British National Party MEP Andrew Brons at the University of Durham.
+These actions caused controversy within the Durham student body.
 The debate, organised by Durham Union Society, was to have featured two prominent British National Party members: Andrew Brons MEP and Leeds City Councillor Chris Beverley.
 Upon hearing of BNP involvement in the debate, then-NUS Black Students' Officer (and future MP) Bellavia Ribeiro-Addy, and NUS LGBT Officer Daf Adley, jointly sent a letter to both Durham Union Society and the university demanding its cancellation.
 The pair incorrectly stated that the debate would be illegal and threatened to organise a "colossal demonstration" in tandem with Unite Against Fascism, adding that "if any students are hurt in and around this event responsibility will lie with you".
 The subsequent cancellation of the debate by Durham Union Society President Anna Birley on safety grounds was met with fierce backlash.
 NUS President Wes Streeting was prompted to personally appear before Durham Union Society to apologise for the actions of the officers concerned, while some Durham students protested outside the debating chamber.
 A protest group on Facebook quickly amassed over 2,500 members.
 An official petition was soon lodged with Durham Students Union to call for a referendum on disaffiliation from NUS.
 On 12 March 2010, the referendum concluded with a majority of voting students having voted to disaffiliate.
 In January 2011, they decided to reaffiliate.